[HISTORY: Adopted by the City Council of the City of Las Vegas as indicated in article histories. Amendments noted where applicable.]

 - A person furnishing lodgings in the exercise of the taxable service of lodging.

-There is herby imposed an occupancy tax of 4% of gross taxable rent for lodging within the City paid to vendors.
+There is hereby imposed an occupancy tax of 5% of gross taxable rent for lodging paid to vendors within the City.

 No vendor shall engage in business of providing lodging in the City before obtaining a license as provided in this section.